 RideAbility began in 1997, founded by Ellen Newman, Mary Lubahn, and Lynne McCutcheon.
-Mary had given birth to a daughter with a disability and was afraid she would never get to take her daughter horse back camping or share the enjoyment of horses with her daughter.
+Mary had given birth to a daughter with a serious physical disability and was afraid she would never get to take her daughter horse back camping or share the enjoyment of horses with her daughter.
 Mary’s neighbor (Ellen), with Mary, and her daughter’s pediatric physical therapist (Lynne) decided to research therapeutic riding.

 The first year was financed by a grant from the Minnesota 4-H Foundation and the volunteers were members of the Roscoe Rockets Minnesota 4-H Club.
 Their Community Pride Project won a State Fair trip!
 What a fun way to start a therapeutic riding program.
 The project started with 3 students and grew quickly to 8 and then over 20 students.

 RideAbility was recognized for: 1) Providing therapeutic recreation for children with disabilities 2) Emphasizing mental health rewards of interacting with peers (with and without disabilities) 3) Including parents as active program participants 4) Providing a support network for the parents with common life difficulties.

 Ellen, Mary, and Lynne set-up and ran the program for five years and finished incorporating it as non-profit, setting up a board of directors, gaining United Way funding, and completing processes and forms, etc. The quality of services provided has always been excellent, much in part due to having a dedicated physical therapist involved from the very beginning.